Honduras ex-president Hernández extradited to US

 Hernández’s transport via helicopter under heavy guard from the police base where he was held to the airport Thursday was covered live by local television outlets.

 Some Hondurans stood outside the airport’s perimeter fence to catch a glimpse of the former president boarding the plane with U.S. authorities.
+When Hernández’s plane took off some were seen jumping in celebration.

+Thousands of their countrymen emigrated from the country during Hernández’s administration, often shouting “Get out JOH!” using his initials as they walked north.
+They frequently complained of a lack of job opportunities and gang violence.

+Balsamo reported from Washington.
+Associated Press writer Christopher Sherman in Mexico City contributed to this report.